The Rhine is a hiking trail and a trading, border, energy and boundary river

 Beeld: Museum De Bastei, Nijmegen

-Wooden rafts have long been replaced by motorized shipping, but the Rhine is still a vital traffic artery.
+Wooden rafts have long been replaced by motorised shipping, but the Rhine is still a vital traffic artery.
 Towns like Kaiserstuhl (canton of Aargau) show the prosperity and importance of the Rhine region in earlier times.

 The bridge over the Rhine from Kaiserstuhl to Hohentengen